almcc/almcc.github.io/_posts/2020-04-21-getting-into-serverless-with-cdk-lambda-dynamodb-part-1.md

 ---
 layout: post
 title: Getting into Serverless with CDK, Lambda & DynamoDB - Part 1
+categories: aws cdk
+comments: true
+excerpt: |
+  AWS Cloud Development Kit (CDK) is a great tool for using code to deploy resources to AWS.
 ---

 AWS Cloud Development Kit (CDK) is a great tool for using code to deploy resources to AWS.
 In a series of posts, we will cover a few of the key concepts you need to be aware of getting started with AWS and CDK.
 We will create a Lambda Function that returns some data from a DynamoDB table over an API Gateway.